 Compass Necklace by MignonandMignon

-This dainty compass necklace is perfect for women who love travel, or who are just dedicated to finding their true north.
+This dainty compass necklace is a perfect gift for the outdoorsy woman, or one who’s dedicated to finding her true north.
 It comes in silver, gold, and rose gold.

 Compass Bracelet by StarlitMoonDesigns